trevorsaudi/trevorsaudi.github.io/content/posts/2023-07-21_red_team03/index.md

 ![image](/posts/2023-07-21_red_team03/images/image8.png)

-- This brings us to the end of our blog, hope you learnt a ton!
+- This brings us to the end of our blog, hope you learned a ton!